Faithful Implementations of Distributed Algorithms and Control Laws: Faithful implementation of dual decomposition

 \subsection{Algorithm}

 {\mathcal{Z}}

 Recall the dual decomposition algorithm considered in Section \ref{secresourceallocation}.
 Based on the developments so far, we are now going to design a tax rule that incentivize followers to execute (\ref{ahu1}) faithfully.
-The idea is to design an asymptotic incentive compatible sequence of mechanisms $M^n=(\sigma^n,\mathcal{S}^n,g^n)$, parameterized by the number of iterations $n$.
-Proposition \ref{tho:general} indicates that tax rules attaining our goal is not unique, since the choice of $k_i$ is arbitrary.
-In this section, we employ a particular tax rule among them inspired by the VCG mechanism.
-This choice of tax rule is very natural since it is shown to be nothing but the ``integrated market clearing prices".
+The idea is to design an asymptotically incentive compatible sequence of mechanisms $M^n=(\sigma^n,\mathcal{S}^n,g^n)$, parameterized by the number of iterations $n$.
+Proposition \ref{tho:general} shows that tax rules attaining our goal are not unique, since the choice of $k_i$ is arbitrary.
+In this section, we employ a particular tax rule among them inspired by the VCG mechanism. {\upd As we will see in the sequel, this tax rule turns out to be a natural choice since it is intimately related to the notion of ``market-clearing prices."}

-The VCG mechanism is also called the \emph{pivot mechanism}, since it calculates follower $i$'s tax based on how ``pivotal" he is in the society.
-This can be quantified by calculating how much the social cost would change if follower $i$ is absent from the society \cite{RefWorks:83}.
-To evaluate a similar quantity in our settings, for every $i\in\{1,\cdots, N\}$, consider the ``marginal optimization problem" $P_{-i}(x)$ defined by
+The VCG mechanism is also called the \emph{pivot mechanism}, since the tax for the follower $i$ is calculated based on the degree to which his presence/absence changes the social cost \cite{RefWorks:83}.
+For every $i\in\{1,\cdots, N\}$, consider the ``marginal optimization problem" $P_{-i}(x)$ defined by

 Notice that $P_{-i}(x)$ is the optimization problem (\ref{originalprob}) in which follower $i$'s allocation is fixed at $z_i=x$.
 If his absence means $z_i=0$, the optimal social cost in his absence is obtained by solving $P_{-i}(0)$.
 Let $(z^*, \lambda^*)$ and $(z^{-i*}(x), \lambda^{-i*}(x))$ be the primal-dual optimal solution to (\ref{originalprob}) and (\ref{marginalprob}) respectively.
-The VCG tax for the $i$-th follower is defined by
+The VCG-like tax for the $i$-th follower is defined by